Liksu/kv-input/README.md

 * **debounce** - time in milliseconds before the component will handle a change, 300ms by default
 * **use-types** - use checkboxes instead of the boolean values and restore types into returned object (otherwise values will be returned as strings), true by default.
 * **meta** - json to define a dropdown content
+* **keys** - list of keys allowed to select, json or comma-separated string

+## Passing data inside tag

-Also, it is possible to pass initial data inside of the component tag:
+It is possible to pass initial data inside of the component tag:

 ```html
 <kv-input>{"Put here": "JSON", "It will be parsed": "via JSON.parse"}</kv-input>